kaigidwani/hfoss2024-blogs/_posts/2024-05-05-Implement-help-button-to-wincuts.md

 # Enter your name below
 author: Weijie Ye
 ---

+# Why stick with Wincuts
+I chose the same project for my Contribution as I did for my Bug Fix because I'm familiar with it.
+I worked on this project for my bug fix, and the project owner responded to me very quickly.
+There are several issues in this project that I also have the ability to complete, so I decided to work on Wincuts again for my contribution.
 # What is Wincuts

 [Project Website](https://lyubomirt.github.io/wincuts/pages/download.html)

 [GitHub Page](https://github.com/LyubomirT/wincuts)

 WinCuts is a Windows native (via Qt) tool for easily setting up and managing custom keyboard shortcuts.
-It's designed for usage simplicity and is aimed at anyone who wants to save time and increase productivity by using keyboard shortcuts.
+It's designed for simple usage and is aimed at anyone who wants to save time and increase productivity by using keyboard shortcuts.

 # How it works
 As of now, WinCuts lets you set up custom keyboard shortcuts for running shell/cmd commands that get launched whenever the shortcut is activated.
 It's useful if you need to launch specific commands frequently and want to save time by using a keyboard shortcut instead of typing the command every single time.